 Morgan Lewis is committed to serving the public good.
 Our innovative, award-winning pro bono practice spans all of our offices around the globe.
-Each year, we provide more than 1,500 pro bono clients with the highest possible level of service.
+Each year, we provide more than 1,800 pro bono clients with the highest possible level of service.
 Our primary focus is on helping economically disadvantaged individuals and families in the communities where we live and work.
-We also provide legal services to many hundreds of nonprofit and nongovernmental organizations whose mission is to serve vulnerable individuals and communities.
+We also provide legal services to nonprofit and nongovernmental organizations whose mission is to serve vulnerable individuals and communities.
 Our lawyers use their time and skills to ensure access to justice for people who otherwise could not afford it.

 We encourage all of our lawyers to become involved with public service at the earliest stages of their careers.
 Our summer associates regularly work on ongoing pro bono representations, and we encourage first-year associates to take on a pro bono case when they start.
 We also partner with many of our clients on limited-scope clinics and full representations.

 Our public benefits work covers five core areas: veterans’ benefits, access to housing, access to healthcare, Social Security disability, and access to education.
 Our work in these areas spans all of our US offices and includes counseling low-income clients on critical poverty law issues.
 Successful resolution of a public benefits matter might mean that a senior can stay in her home or a disabled person receives appropriate Social Security benefits.